labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step2.md

 42
 ```

-The coroutine processes the values we send to it without issues.
+Here, we first import the `printer` coroutine from the `cofollow` module.
+Then we create an instance of the `printer` coroutine named `p`.
+We use the `send()` method to send values to the coroutine.
+As you can see, the coroutine processes the values we send to it without any problems.

 ### Experiment 2: Throwing an Exception into the Coroutine